-Ying Cheong – Financial activities: Associate Dean Enterprise for University of Southampton, Director of Complete Fertility, Patent holder EP18779745.1.
-Personal fees: Speaker fees from Merck.
-Intellectual property: Patent holder EP18779745.1.
+Ying Cheong – Financial activities: Advisor on scientific committee for Abbott.
+Personal fees: Speaker fees from Merck, Nordic Pharma.
 Involvement with other peer-reviewed publications: Editorial Board Member for Human Fertility, Scientific Reports and ESHRE SIG Reproductive Endocrinology coordinator.

-Pierre Comizzoli – Involvement with other peer-reviewed publications: Associate Editor of Journal of Assisted Reproduction and Genetics and Theriogenology.
-Treasurer of the International Embryo Technology Society.
-Board director of the National Academy of Inventors.
+Pierre Comizzoli – Involvement with other peer-reviewed publications: Journal of Assisted Reproduction and Genetics and Theriogenology journal.

-Wei Cui – Financial activities: Currently hold faculty start-up funds from University of Massachusetts Amherst and grant from NICHD of National Institutes of Health.
+Wei Cui – Financial activities: Currently hold faculty grants from NICHD of NIH and USDA National Institute of Food and Agriculture/Hatch.
 Personal fees: Honorarium received from the Cold Spring Harbor Laboratory in 2018 for teaching mouse embryo microinjections and from NIH in 2023 for Early Career Reviewer in ICER study section.
 Involvement with other peer-reviewed publications: Academic Editor for PeerJ and PLOS One; Associate Editor for Journal of Cellular and Molecular Medicine and Frontiers in Veterinary Science (Section: Animal Reproduction).

 Francesca Klinger – Financial activities: Research grant from Merck.
 Personal fees: Received webinar fee from Merck.